RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 In the 21 months immediately following the execution of the recording agreement, The Ohio Players recorded four single records and two albums for Westbound.
-They were successfully distributed on a national basis, and one of the records, FUNKY WORM, was the recipient of a gold record, which in the record industry symbolizes sales in excess of \$1,000,000.
+They were successfully distributed on a national basis, and one of the records, *Funky Worm*, was the recipient of a gold record, which in the record industry symbolizes sales in excess of $1,000,000.
 During the months these recordings were being made, Westbound advanced
 \$59,390 for costs of recording sessions for The Ohio Players, artwork, travel expenses, and recording session wages paid to The Ohio Players.